Before you go

 Crossing the Border...

 Please also check our Border Info page for more details.
-This is certainly not the total list of do's and don'ts, but if in doubt, leave it home or make sure you have strong facts from official government sources that what you plan will be problem-free.
+This is certainly not the total list of do's and don'ts, but if in doubt, leave it home or make sure you have strong facts from official government sources that what you plan to take will be problem-free.
 Even then, consider just leaving it at home.

 The border is closed from 12 midnight until 6am.